dmedri/R-italian-lang/README.md

 ## Clean the repository

-It could happen, if you work with `poedit.
-When you open a session with a .po file, it try to export in binary form as a test.
-The resulting file is a .mo file.
+It could happen, if you work with some editors (eg. `poedit`).
+When you open a session with a `.po` file, it try to export in binary form as a test.
+The resulting file is a `.mo` file.
 To clean up your source tree, run the following command:

 ```
 $ ./repo.clean